 I have literally handed $400,000 checks to military families who invested in Hawaii and sold their home a few years later.

 While homes in Hawaii are some of the most expensive in the country, that also means that buying real estate in Hawaii can help you make a lot of money to use when you move to other cheaper areas.
-I’ve worked with families who bought a small condo here in Hawaii, and when they were transferred to Texas or Colorado, they were able to buy a HUGE house using only the equity they built up on their home here.
-One family bought a house in Ewa Beach, and 4 years later bought a house in Colorado with no mortgage!
+I've worked with families who bought a small condo here in Hawaii, and when they were transferred to Texas or Colorado, they were able to buy a HUGE house using only the equity they built up on their home here.
+A few years ago, a military family bought a house in Ewa Beach, and 4 years later, I helped them sell that house that had gone up by over $250,000.
+Since they had faithfully paid down their mortgage for 4 years, that had enough equity to buy a house in Colorado with no mortgage!

 Getting assigned to Hawaii is a great opportunity for you.
 We'll help you every step of the way, showing you which areas of the island are more affordable, which areas are desirable, and very importantly, which areas your family will like!